Rent regulation in Canada: Saskatchewan

-Ontario

-Saskatchewan

 In Saskatchewan, there is no limit to the rent amount landlords are permitted to charge.
 Notice of rent increase must be provided two months or one year in advance, length of notice depending on if it is a fixed term lease.

 Yukon

 In the Yukon, there is no limit to the rent landlords can set at the beginning of a lease.
 However, they can only increase rent once within 12 months by 2%, more only if the inflation rate of the previous calendar year was higher, but not more than 5% in any case.
 Furthermore, no-cause evictions have been banned.

 These rules are not codified in any law passed by the Yukon legislature, but by two Commissioner's Orders-In-Council (Yukon OIC 2023/32 and 2023/33).
 Exemptions exist where the Government is the landlord and the rent is tied to the tenant's income.

 Fixed term leases are permitted by the Act, but if the landlord allows the tenant to stay longer without entering into a new fixed term lease, the lease turns into a month-to-month lease that only the tenant can cancel without cause.